AIIradukunda/Hadoop/README.md

 # Hadoop
--A Distributed Programming Framework
+- A Distributed Programming Framework

 # Big data
--is an extremely huge of data.Huge for big data means hundred/thousands of terabytes factors of big data
+- is an extremely huge of data.Huge for big data means hundred/thousands of terabytes factors of big data
-- volume tells you how big the data is growing -Velocity (rate/ speed) tells you how fast your data is growing -Variety refers to the all structure and unstructured data that is being generated
+- volume tells you how big the data is growing
+- Velocity (rate/ speed) tells you how fast your data is growing
+- Variety refers to the all structure and unstructured data that is being generated
 # Why do we need Hadoop?
 -	Supports huge volume of data
 -	Store efficiency